 Finding a partner to watch the kind of films I watch, without making me feel like Bagyaraj in Andha Ezhu Naatkal climax has been a Bahubali-ian task.

 Allow me to recollect the time I watched Vivegam (2017) with a boss, who was rather stone-faced at the film, while I nearly ruptured my lungs hooting with my lips sealed.
+Imagine my embarrassment when my mouth opened against my will, seeing Ajith fly in on a bike.

 Or the time I took an incredibly awkward friend to watch Idharku Thaane Aasaipattai Baalakumaara (2013).
 He was too awkward to tell me what he thought of the film, but we haven’t watched anything together since.